Recommended hotels for BELIZE CITY and elsewhere in Belize

 Based on our visit to Belize City in January 2000, we recommend the Radisson Fort George as the best hotel in the city.

-We already list many pleasant places to stay.
 Because there are no revolutions in this country it has taken the lead in tourism.
 Belize is a popular vacation destination for people from all over the world.

 For backpackers in Punta Gorda I recommend Nature's Way Guest House.
 Otherwise I suggest the St. Charles Inn.
 All are modest and basic, but the owners of these two places are family people and live on the premises.